 ▶ 6.
 Research and technological development and innovative (RTDI) organisations are created to direct the generation and application of scientific and technological knowledge to strategically defined goals.5 RTDI organisations are specialist providers of R&D and related technology services to both companies and public-sector clients.
-They view themselves as knowledge organisations dedicated to developing practical solutions to meet industrial and social needs.6 RTDI organisations make a vital contribution to strengthening Europe's economic performance by supporting product and process innovation in all branches of industry and services - in firms large and small - as well as by developing technologies which contribute to improved living standards and higher quality of life.7 The RTDI organisations that employ more than 10 FTE researchers and/or technology developers.8
+They view themselves as knowledge organisations dedicated to developing practical solutions to meet industrial and social needs.6 RTDI organisations make a vital contribution to strengthening Europe's economic performance by supporting product and process innovation in all branches of industry and services - in firms large and small - as well as by developing technologies which contribute to improved living standards and higher quality of life.7 The RTDI organisation is the entity whose operation is to be benchmarked.
+We recommend the use of this manual for RTDI organisations that employ more than 10 FTE researchers and/or technology developers.8

-▶ 7.
+▶7.
 With respect to the organisation's tasks, 'complete' and 'partial' research organisations are distinguished.
 In 'complete' research organisations, RTDI is the organisation's only task, and all work conducted within the organisation is derived from this task and aims to support research and technology development processes.
 'Partial' research organisations conduct other tasks besides RTD (e.g. manufacturing, education).
-With regard to the organisational types ,we can more or less distinguish commercial RTDI organisations that sell their products on the market and non-commercial RTDI organisations that sell their products on the market and non-commercial RTDI organisations can be partly or completely financed with public interest.
+With regard to the organisational types ,we can more or less distinguish commercial RTDI organisations that sell their products on the market and non-commercial RTDI organisations that are, for example, financed by the state in order to fulfil tasks of public interest.
 Of course there are always intermediate types because enterprises can be partly or completely financed with public money and public organisations can sell products to acquire additional resources.
 Even so, the distinction is useful because it enables us to understand these transition types better.
 Consequently, four broad types of RTDI organisations that are possible scientific sources for innovations can be constructed (Gläser [2000], p.189.).
 This Manual can be used for all four 'clear' types of RTDI organisation as well as for the mixed ones (e.g. private firms that are financed by the state).